fadhilradh/fadhilradh/README.md

 # Hi there, I'm Fadhil 👋🏻
-I'm interested in Javascript, Typecript, React and Node.
+I'm a software enthusiast.
+Creating and learning things for fun.
+Currently working at Accenture Indonesia.

 ## Connect with Me